aliL2000/COSC310ChatBot/README.md

 ```
 npm start
 ```
-Then, the Chatbot system should start-up without any issues **New Features**
+Then, the Chatbot system should start-up without any issues.

+PLEASE NOTE: A personal API key was used in this program, and hence is a security issue.

+**New Features**

 - Implementation of Flickr API